Last Updated on January 14, 2026

 Stessa vs. TenantCloud and RentRedi

 If you own a small rental property portfolio, you might not feel you need to pay for all the features that TenantCloud and RentRedi offer.
-That’s why Stessa created an easy-to-use financial management system that is free for everyone.
+That’s why Stessa created an easy-to-use financial management system with a robust set of free tools.

 The company was launched in 2016 by 2 experienced real estate investors with 30 years of combined experience.
 Stessa was built to take care of monitoring and analyzing details, so you don’t have to.
-More than 100,000 investors already use Stessa to track over 250,000 properties with more than $60 billion in asset value.
+More than 350,000 investors already use Stessa to track and manage their rental properties.

 By tracking property performance, finances, and records in one place, Stessa helps property investors save time and optimize their investments.